tom42/argp-standalone/README.md

 # Missing things
 * glibc compiles its argp sources using the -fexceptions option. argp-standalone currently doesn't do this; even with -fexceptions I don't think letting exceptions propagate into C code is a particularly good idea.
 * gettext is currently not supported.
+* Although argp-standalone contains glibc's getopt implementation it does not provide getopt through its headers.
+Doing so would be messy e.g. on Cygwin which provides getopt but not argp.

 # Compatibility
 I haven't done any extensive testing, but I have successfully built version 1.0 and run the tests with the following compilers: